Position: Breast Surgical Fellowship - 2 positions

 The BCI has an active research program in many areas of patient care, and an extensive database is available for clinical research activities.
 The successful candidates will be provided with protected time for research purposes, with a realistic expectation that this will result in a publication and or a presentation at a major breast meeting.

 OTHER - Some Endocrine / General Surgery / ASU

-FUNDED 1 year FTE role commencing on RACS start date early February 2020 - YES
+FUNDED: YES, Two (2) x 1 year FTE role commencing on RACS start date early February 2021

 SALARY will be Full time salary equivalent to Senior Registrar salary (or greater) and minimum salary package and requirements and conditions as required by law in the Hospital jurisdiction will apply - YES